efigence/redmine_responsibility_list/README.md

 To get responsibility list as JSON, request its URL with HTTP Header 'Authorization' set to the key defined in settings, for example:

 `curl --header "Authorization: RJwKdAN9" http://your.host.with.port/responsibility_list.json`

+To get the membership history page simply click on the `membership list` tab after visitng the `responsibility list` page.

 # License
 Redmine Responsibility List plugin is an Open Source project covered by the GNU General Public